djalbat/xgl-server/README.md

 Since [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API) supports texture mapping, so does Jiggle.
 A drawback of WebGL, however, is that it only allows six textures per shader.
 One way around this problem is to use multiple shaders, but this can become cumbersome.
 A better solution is to use image compositing, essentially tiling several textures to produce an image map.
 This is what Jiggles does, as well as providing a corresponding JSON representation of the image map that can be used to configure Jiggle's shaders to extract specific textures.

 Because Jiggles depends on [Sharp](http://sharp.pixelplumbing.com/), it runs on the server and not in the browser.
-So the best way to make image maps and their corresponding JSON representations available to Jiggle applications running in a browser is by way of a small NodeJS application implementing endpoints for each.
+So the best way to make image maps and their corresponding JSON representations available to Jiggle applications running in a browser is by way of a small [Express](https://expressjs.com/) application implementing endpoints for each.
 This repository includes an example application that does just that, and an explanation is given below.

 ## Installation